dmzname/dmzname/README.md

 <h2>Hey! :v:<br> I'm a passionate JavaScript developer.</h2>

-<p width="500px">Some information about me:
+Some information about me:
 In the past year, I have improved my knowledge of full-stack development using JavaScript (ES6+, React JS, and Node JS).
-One of my primary goals is to become a sought-after specialist in JavaScript development.</p>
+One of my primary goals is to become a sought-after specialist in JavaScript development.
 </br>

 ### Languages and Tools: